I. Mission and Objectives

 IV.
 General Meeting

-A general business meeting of the LAS Core and Affiliated faculty will be held at least
+A general business meeting of the CLACS Core and Affiliated faculty will be held at least

 once each academic year.
 The meeting will include: a report from the Center Director, Graduate